drhaliburton/card-generator/tutorial/Part III.md

 We're going to start by grabbing the different elements and manipulating the *Document Object Model*, most fondly known as *the DOM*.
 Honestly, the DOM is just your markup - the HTML and CSS you wrote in Part I & II.
 Open up your DevTools and there she is.
 Read up on the basics of the DOM [here](https://css-tricks.com/dom/) and then [this short article](https://www.theodinproject.com/courses/web-development-101/lessons/dom-manipulation) from the Odin Project covering the essentials of DOM manipulation.
 This one is manditory 🚧.

-So let's take a look at our form and start grabbing the different elements we're going to need.
+Let's take a look at our form and start grabbing the different elements we're going to need.
 Add this to the top of your `main.js` file.

 ````
 var cardContainer = document.getElementById('card-container');